Zeioth/power-rules-daemon/README.md

 ```

 ## Config file
-Now you must manually create your config file in `~/.config/power-rules/config.toml`
+Now you MUST manually create your config file in `~/.config/power-rules/config.toml`

 ```toml
 # - Changes in this file will be applied in real time.